AmirShib/Projects/README.md

 # Projects
-Some of the projects i have done
+Some of the projects I have worked on.